Bounded Connected Components of Polynomial Lemniscates: Results

 This equals zero if and only if

 The unique positive root of this polynomial is equal to

 Substituting $r_*$ back into our upper bound for $C$ we find that $f(r,0)$ attains a negative value if and only if

-Thus whenever $0<C<C^*$, there must be at least one bounded connected component surrounding the origin and Lemma \ref{surround} implies that if $C>C^*$, then $\Gamma_{n,j}(C,k)$ does not have a bounded connected component.
-All that remains is to prove the statement about uniqueness.
+Thus whenever $0<C<C^*$, there must be at least one Jordan domain bounded by $\Gamma_{n,1}(C,k)$.
+By Lemma \ref{surround}, we know that $0$ is in this Jordan domain and that if $C>C^*$, then $\Gamma_{n,j}(C,k)$ does not bound a Jordan domain.
+All that remains is to prove the statement about uniqueness and this follows from Proposition \ref{uniquesurr}.

-To prove the uniqueness statement, we will construct a topologically accurate picture of the set $\Gamma_{n,1}(C,k)$.
-Suppose $C\in(0,C^*]$.
-We know from the above calculation that $\Gamma_{n,1}(C,k)$ contains a curve $\mcq$ that surrounds the origin.
-If $\theta$ is such that $\cos(n\theta)<0$, then the coefficients of the polynomial $f_{n,j,C,k}(r,\theta)$ (listed in increasing order of degree) have exactly one sign change.
-Therefore, by Descartes' Rule of Signs, there is no other positive zero of $f_{n,j,C,k}(r,\theta)$ except the one that lies on $\mcq$.
-If $\theta$ is such that $\cos(n\theta)>0$, then Descartes' Rule of Signs similarly implies that $f_{n,j,C,k}(r,\theta)$ has either $0$ or $2$ positive roots.
-However, we know that there is a root corresponding to a point on $\mcq$, so $f_{n,j,C,k}(r,\theta)$ must have two roots.
-A second root on its own is not enough to create a second bounded component in this sector, so the picture must look like Figure 2.
-This implies uniqueness of the bounded component, as desired. \end{proof}